open-make/openmakewebsite/content/blog/2023-01-31-interview-open-flexure-microscope/index.en.md

 ### Hardware maturity

 I'd say, sort of 80 to 90 percent of the way to product ready.
 In terms of performance, its product ready.
-We're doing clinical evaluations to check it’s good enough to diagnose malaria.
+We're doing clinical evaluations to check it's good enough to diagnose malaria.

 ### Rebuilds